 GET THE BEST PRICE ON DR. MERCOLA PROBIOTICSDigestive Enzymes vs. Probiotics: Should You Give Them a Try?

-Probiotics can be found in many common raw foods and dairy products, but if you are sensitive to dairy or raw foods, capsule form can be best.
-If you have a problem with producing stomach acid, then adding these foods can also be triggering.
-Instead, reach for probiotic supplements to provide your gut bacteria and GI tract with extra support.
+While probiotics occur naturally in many raw foods and dairy products, those sensitive to dairy or raw foods may prefer capsule forms.
+If you struggle with stomach acid production, adding these foods can prove problematic.
+Instead, choose probiotic supplements to provide your gut bacteria and GI tract with additional support.

-If you want extra help, try adding enzyme supplements to your diet as well.
-These supplements are oftentimes made up of amino acids, specific enzymes like alpha-galactosidase, and more.
+For additional support, consider adding enzyme supplements to your regimen.
+These supplements typically contain amino acids, specific enzymes like alpha-galactosidase, and other beneficial compounds.

-Remember, having a healthy digestive tract isn’t just about protecting your digestion.
-It plays a role in a variety of other functions like hormone regulation, immune function, energy levels, brain fog, and more.
+Remember, maintaining a healthy digestive tract extends beyond protecting digestion.
+It influences hormone regulation, immune function, energy levels, mental clarity, and more.